awsdocs/amazon-connect-admin-guide/doc_source/salesforce-integration.md

 The next step is to whitelist your Salesforce Visualforce domain within Amazon Connect\.
 This allows cross\-domain access to your Amazon Connect instance\.

-This page provides a quick setup guide\.
-Please review the [Amazon Connect CTI Adapter v3 for Salesforce installation guide](https://s3.amazonaws.com/connect-blogs/Amazon+Connect+Salesforce+CTI+Adapter/Amazon+Connect+CTI+Adapter+-+Setup+and+Installation+Guide.pdf) for a more detailed walk\-through and setup of the full CTI Adapter capabilities\.
+## Amazon Connect CTI Adapter v3 for Salesforce Installation Guide<a name="sf-installation-guide"></a>

+For a detailed walk\-through and setup of the full CTI Adapter capabilities, see the [Amazon Connect CTI Adapter v3 for Salesforce installation guide](https://s3.amazonaws.com/connect-blogs/Amazon+Connect+Salesforce+CTI+Adapter/Amazon+Connect+CTI+Adapter+-+Setup+and+Installation+Guide.pdf)\.
 We also have a trailhead available at [https://sfdc\.co/Amazon\-Connect](https://sfdc.co/Amazon-Connect)\.
 Note, it's still in process of being updated to support latest CTI Adapter features\.

 ## Prerequisites<a name="v2-prereqs"></a>